Skip to main content

 Updated over a week ago

 It's important to know that these dates are preliminary and will change.
 This is due to the expected repayment schedule being dependent on the date that the loan is issued to the borrower.
 It is not possible for us to have this finalized until the loan is fully funded.
-You can check the final expected repayment schedule by logging in to your Dashboard, scrolling to the 'Loan' section, and clicking on the loan you want to check.
+You can check the final expected repayment schedule by logging in to your Dashboard, selecting My Portfolio, then Investments, and scrolling down to the Investment Summary.
+In the Loan section, click on the specific loan you want to review.
 If the status of the loan has changed from 'Fully funded' to 'Repaying', that means the expected repayment schedule has been finalized.

 Did this answer your question?